Effect of a low density dust shell on the propagation of gravitational waves: Background solution

 We consider the physical problem of a spacetime that is empty except in a shell located at $r_0<r<r_0+\Delta$. where there is a spherically symmetric distribution of dust with a density profile that vanishes at $r=r_0$ and $r=r_0+\Delta$; see Fig.~\ref{f-schematic}.
 An example density profile is

-and other density profiles that were used are in the computer algebra files, see Appendix~\ref{a-compalg}.
+and other density profiles tested are in Eq.~(\ref{e-other_rho}) in Appendix~\ref{a-compalg}.
 There is also a source of quadrupolar GWs at the origin, but the first problem that needs to be solved is the background solution for which this source is neglected.
 The problem is spherically symmetric so $J=U=0$.
 Further, the shell density is small and terms of ${\mathcal O}(\rho^2)$ are neglected.
 The collapse of the shell under its own gravity is an effect with acceleration ${\mathcal O}(\rho^2)$ and is therefore ignored.
 Thus the shell is treated as static, and the only non-zero metric coefficients are $\beta(r),W(r)$.
-The Einstein equations for $E_{11},E_{AB}h^{AB}$ then simplify to~\cite{vanderwalt2010}
+The Einstein equations for $E_{11},E_{AB}h^{AB}$ then simplify to~\cite{Isaacson83,vanderwalt2010}

 Here, to ${\mathcal O}(\rho)$, $\rho (V^{[B]}_1)^2=\rho$ and $\beta={\mathcal O}(\rho)$, so we have

 which are solved subject to the boundary conditions $\beta\rightarrow 0$ as $r\rightarrow \infty$ (so that the background coordinates are asymptotically Minkowskian), and $W={\mathcal O}(r)$ as $r\rightarrow 0$ (so that the $W/r$ is regular at the origin).
 We find: